 Add a Stream’s query to a notebook or dashboard

 Add an Stream’s query to a notebook for when, during an investigation, you want to be able to run ad hoc queries, take notes, and save your analysis for use in postmortems or runbooks.
-Notebooks allow you to view metric and trace data from different places in Lightstep Observability together, in one place.
+Add the query to a dashboard when you want to monitor the performance over a period of time.

 View a service’s dashboards

 Click the Dashboards tab to view dashboards that include charts or a Stream for this service.
 The number on the tab tells you how many dashboards exist for this service.
+Android service has 47 dashboards which you can search, favorite, and manage in the Dashboards tab.

 Only dashboards that have charts that contain a filter for the service are shown.